electrikmilk/cherrilang.org/language/standard/documents.md

 ### Change Case to Alternating Case

-Change case of `text` to aLtErNaTiNg cAsE.
+Change the case of `text` to aLtErNaTiNg cAsE.

 ```
 alternateCase(text)